Public Safety

 Hurricane Safety Preparedness

-• Know if you are in an evacuation zone, and know your evacuation route(s).
+• Know if you are in an evacuation zone and your evacuation route(s).

 • Help mitigate the risk of damage to your home by removing potential hazards around your property.
 Trim trees, secure or store loose backyard furniture, and clear clogged rain gutters.

-• Keep a list of emergency contacts in an easy-to-find location in your home that includes local emergency management offices, local law enforcement, hospitals, utility providers, fire and rescue services, and your property insurance agent.
+• Keep a list of emergency contacts in an easy-to-find location in your home, including local emergency management offices, local law enforcement, hospitals, utility providers, fire and rescue services, and your property insurance agent.

 • Keep emergency food and supplies stocked in your home, such as bottled water, a first aid kit, battery-operated flashlights, and canned food.

-• Sign up to receive notifications, weather warnings, and safety alerts from your local government.
+• Sign up to receive your local government’s notifications, weather warnings, and safety alerts.

 • If you are advised to evacuate, do so for your own safety and security.

-If you are in the imminent path of a hurricane and were not able to evacuate, follow these safety procedures:
+If you are in the imminent path of a hurricane and are not able to evacuate, follow these safety procedures:

 • Stay at home and let friends and family know your location.